How Travel Insurance Works if a Family Member is Hospitalized or Dies

 Defining “Family”

-It’s very important that you understand who is considered a “family member” when you buy travel insurance with this in mind.
-Don’t assume that your cousin qualifies – because in this case, they don’t.
+It’s very important you understand who’s considered a “family member” when you buy travel protection Don’t assume that your cousin qualifies – because in this case, they don’t.

-You can find those specific details in the Plan Details, but we’ve pulled the definition for our plans out of the fine print.
+You can find those specific details in the Plan Documents, but we’ve pulled the definition for our plans out of the fine print.

 FAMILY MEMBER means: